Ogden Nash: Other poems

-Death
+Personal life

+In 1931, he married Frances Leonard, of Baltimore.

+In 1934, Nash moved his family to his in-laws' mansion in Guilford, Baltimore, Maryland, where he remained until his death in 1971.
+Nash thought of Baltimore as home.
+After his return from a brief move to New York, he wrote: "I could have loved New York had I not loved Balti-more."

+Nash's daughter Isabel was married to noted photographer Frederick Eberstadt.
+His granddaughter, Frances R. Smith, is an author.
+Another granddaughter, Fernanda Eberstadt, is an acclaimed author, and his grandson is political economist Nicholas Eberstadt.
+Nash had one other daughter, author Linell Nash Smith.

-Nash died at Baltimore's Johns Hopkins Hospital on May 19, 1971, of heart failure 10 days after suffering a stroke while receiving treatment for kidney failure.
-He is buried in East Side Cemetery in North Hampton, New Hampshire.
+Nash died at Baltimore's Johns Hopkins Hospital on May 19, 1971, of Crohn's disease.
+He is buried in East Cemetery in North Hampton, New Hampshire.

 At the time of his death in 1971, The New York Times said his "droll verse with its unconventional rhymes made him the country's best-known producer of humorous poetry."

 Legacy

 Musical

-Nash at Nine, a Broadway musical that set some of Nash's poems as lyrics to music by Milton Rosenstock, premiered at the Helen Hayes Theatre on Broadway on May 17, 1973, and closed on June 2, 1973, after 5 previews and 21 performances.
-Directed by Martin Charnin, the show featured Steve Elmore, Bill Gerber, E.G. Marshall, Richie Schechtman, and Virginia Vestoff.
+Nash at Nine, a Broadway musical that set some of Nash's poems as lyrics to music by Milton Rosenstock, premiered at the Helen Hayes Theatre on Broadway on May 17, 1973, and closed on June 2, 1973, after five previews and 21 performances.
+Directed by Martin Charnin, the show featured Steve Elmore, Bill Gerber, E. G. Marshall, Richie Schechtman, and Virginia Vestoff.
+Nash also wrote the lyrics and/or book for several Broadway musicals, including Hey Nonny Nonny!, One Touch of Venus, and Two's Company.
+He wrote both the music and lyrics for The Littlest Revue in 1956.

 Postage stamp

 The US Postal Service released a postage stamp featuring Ogden Nash and text from six of his poems on the centennial of his birth on August 19, 2002.
 The six poems are "The Turtle", "The Cow", "Crossing The Border", "The Kitten", "The Camel", and "Limerick One".
-The stamp is the eighteenth in the Literary Arts section.
+The stamp is the 18th in the Literary Arts section.
 The first issue ceremony took place in Baltimore on August 19 at the home that he and his wife Frances shared with his parents on 4300 Rugby Road, where he did most of his writing.

 Biography

-A biography, Ogden Nash: the Life and Work of America's Laureate of Light Verse, was written by Douglas M. Parker and published in 2005 and in paperback in 2007.
+A biography, Ogden Nash: The Life and Work of America's Laureate of Light Verse, was written by Douglas M. Parker and published in 2005, with a paperback edition issued in 2007.
 Written with the cooperation of the Nash family, the book quotes extensively from Nash's personal correspondence as well as his poetry.

-Family

-Nash's daughter Isabel was married to noted photographer Frederick Eberstadt.
-His granddaughter, Fernanda Eberstadt, is an acclaimed author, and his grandson is political economist Nicholas Eberstadt.
-Nash had one other daughter, author Linell Nash Smith.